TechLabs-Berlin/data-science-accelerator/Anouncement.md

 **When?**
 The programm **does start once our current semester is over**, and we plan finish it before our upcoming semester starts, so probably from mid of February until mid of April.
 We designed the program that it can be finished in 6 weeks spending one evening a week (roughly 3h).

-If you have further questions also check out our FAQ.
+If you have further questions check out our FAQ, or ask away in this thread.